Strategies for RPO Hearings

 I’d like to thank Kendra Parris, Esq., who has information on her website about Risk Protection Orders in Florida and handles these cases throughout the state.
 She has been kind enough to share information on her motions and appellate brief pending in the 2nd DCA.
 Some of the information I learned from Ms. Parris has been incorporated into my presentation.

 My Experience with Protective Orders

-I’ve been practice criminal defense for the past 20 years.
-For at least the past 12 years, I’ve also been representing Respondents in protection order hearings for domestic violence, repeat violence, dating violence and stalking.
+I’ve been practicing criminal defense for the past 20 years.
+For at least the past 12 years, I’ve also been representing Respondents in protection order hearings for domestic violence, repeat violence, dating violence, and stalking.

 What is a RPO in Florida?

 In 2018, the Florida Legislature created The Risk Protection Order Act (Section 790.401, Florida Statutes).
 The statute seeks to reduce deaths and injuries by restricting persons at a high risk of harming themselves or others from having access to firearms or ammunition.